timescale/docs/timescaledb/how-to-guides/hypertables/create.md

 If you need to *migrate* data from an existing table to a hypertable, make sure to set the `migrate_data` argument to `true` when calling the function.
-If you would like finer control over index formation and other aspects of your hypertable, [follow these migration instructions instead][migrate-date].
+If you would like finer control over index formation and other aspects of your hypertable, [follow these migration instructions instead][migrate-data].
 </highlight>

 <highlight type="warning">